CognitivZen/elasticray/README.markdown

 ## Elasticray
 #####Free and Open Source Liferay Web Plugin for Elasticsearch(the flexible and powerful open source, distributed, real-time search and analytics engine).

+License: This is released under the GNU-AGPL (Affero General Public License)

 ### How to use this plugin?
 1) Install Elastic search server first.
 Ensure Java is installed in your machine.